 By just following these few steps, you’ll ensure a strong foundation for your "financial house."
 Now is the time to take some basic measures that can ensure your future financial well-being.
 Find a good institution and open a savings and checking account.
 Have the discipline to create a budget and then stick to it.
 Pay yourself first by using the 80/20 rule to ensure the health of your savings account.
 Once you build a strong foundation with those firm financial bricks in place, invest.

 Need more tailored financial counseling?
 Sign in to your Navy Federal account and fill out the Personal Finance Information Sheet under "Helpful Resources," and a Financial Counselor will contact you within 3 business days.
 If you have questions, call 1-888-503-7106.

-Clay Stackhouse is a Regional Outreach Manager at Navy Federal.
-Clay previously served in the Marines for 25 years, having been a Navy federal member for 34 years.
-Clay has a passion for interacting with military families on all things personal finance.
+Author Bio: Clay Stackhouse is a Regional Outreach Manager at Navy Federal.
+Clay previously served in the Marines for 25 years, having been a Navy Federal member for 34 years.
+He has a passion for interacting with military families on all things personal finance.